Air Warning Squadron 8: Operations

-On April 20, the SCR-527 and SCR-602 from Operation "M" that were ashore on mainland Okinawa were moved to Ie Shima and co-located with another SCR-527 from Air Warning Squadron 1 (AWS-1).
+On 20 April, the SCR-527 and SCR-602 from Operation "M" that were ashore on mainland Okinawa were moved to Ie Shima and co-located with another SCR-527 from Air Warning Squadron 1 (AWS-1).
 These radars were subject to almost daily air raids during the course of the battle.
-The AWS-8 SCR-527 crew (callsign "Arsenic") began controlling night intercepts on April 26.
+The AWS-8 SCR-527 crew (callsign "Arsenic") began controlling night intercepts on 26 April.
 By the time the war had ended this crew had directed 21 successful night interceptions.
 This was the most night interceptions of any radar crew during the Battle of Okinawa.
 Of note, six of the night interceptions were controlled by First Lieutenant Hugh Gallarneau who had been an All-American halfback for the 1940 Stanford University national championship winning football team and also played a few years with the Chicago Bears.

 On 2 June the squadron displaced from Yontan Airfield and moved its headquarters to Zamami Shima.
-June 22 would be see a lot of movement for AWS-8.
+22 June would see a lot of movement for AWS-8.
 The SCR-527 which had been operating from Ie Shima was moved again, this time to Aguni Shima.
-That same day, the squadron also moved an SCR-270 and TPS-1B to the southernmost point of Okinawa referred to as “Point Dog.”
-On August 15, 1945 news of the surrender of Japan travelled fast to the combat forces on Okinawa but AWS-8 would still have one more intercept left before the war ended for them.
-At approximately 1630 on August 15, AWS-8 radars began tracking the final hostile aircraft of the Second World War.
+That same day, the squadron also moved an SCR-270 and TPS-1B to the southernmost point of Okinawa referred to as "Point Dog."
+On 15 August 1945 news of the surrender of Japan travelled fast to the combat forces on Okinawa but AWS-8 would still have one more intercept left before the war ended for them.
+At approximately 1630 on 15 August, AWS-8 radars began tracking the final hostile aircraft of the Second World War.
 Despite the Emperoro Hirohito's surrender proclamation, Admiral Matome Ugaki led an eleven plane kamikaze flight bound for the Ryukyu Islands.
 AWS-8 controllers directed their F4U Corsair combat air patrol (CAP) aircraft against the incoming bogeys.
 None of the Japanese aircraft from the Ugaki raid were able to successfully engage any Allied targets.